 - Plus SKY News, BBC, Channel 5, The Islam Channel, Rational Health Service, see more on our In the Press page

-Emma Hammett, (founder of First Aid For Life) shares her tips and tricks on how to build an award winning business, speaking at the Children’s Activity Providers.
+Emma Hammett shares her tips and tricks on how to build an award-winning business, speaking at the Children’s Activity Providers.
 This gives an insight into how Emma successfully runs and promotes her business.
 It is a useful step by step advice and guide to help you make your business be the very best.
 How to stand out in a crowded market, win awards, create outstanding customer service, great reviews and protect your reputation.

 To watch the full video ‘How to build an award winning business’, click the link here